Adreian Payne: Orlando Magic (2017–2018)

 On August 21, 2017, Payne signed a two-way contract with the Orlando Magic.
 Under the stipulations of the deal, he spent the majority of the 2017–18 season with Orlando's NBA G League affiliate, the Lakeland Magic.
 On January 26, 2018, he was waived by Orlando after his name surfaced in an alleged sexual assault dating back to his freshman year in college.
 After an investigation, no charges were filed.

 Panathinaikos (2018)

 On February 5, 2018, Payne signed with the Panathinaikos of the Greek Basketball League for the remainder of the 2017–18 season.
-His best game yet was against Spanish club Valencia recording 12 points and grabbing 8 rebounds in 17 minutes.
+His best game was against Spanish club Valencia recording 12 points and grabbing 8 rebounds in 17 minutes.
 In the last game of the EuroLeague regular season, against Olimpia Milano, he started for the first time.
 He finished the regular season averaging 3.5 points and 4 rebounds a game in a total of eight matches played.